robertjskelton/robertjskelton.github.io/_posts/2021-06-29-lexus-gx470-ebay-snorkel-install.markdown

 ![snorkel](/images/snorkel/27.jpg)
 ![snorkel](/images/snorkel/28.jpg)

 Tighten all the hose clamps on the rubber boots.
 Re-install the air box and all hardware and sensors.
 You won't need this one piece on the air intake anymore, shown below.
+Save it for resale value hahahahahahaaha

 ![snorkel](/images/snorkel/20.jpg)